StrangeBeeCorp/docs/docs/thehive/download/index.md

 !!! tip "RPM tab"
     Select the RPM tab in the guide to ensure you use the correct commands.

-## :material-folder-zip: Binary archive
+## :material-folder-zip: ZIP archive

-If you prefer more control over where TheHive is installed, need to use it in environments without package managers, or want to avoid dependency issues, you can [install TheHive by downloading a pre-built binary archive](../installation/step-by-step-installation-guide.md#material-beehive-outline-thehive-installation-and-configuration).
+If you prefer more control over where TheHive is installed, need to use it in environments without package managers, or want to avoid dependency issues, you can [install TheHive by downloading a ZIP archive](../installation/step-by-step-installation-guide.md#material-beehive-outline-thehive-installation-and-configuration).

-!!! tip "Binary archive tab"
+!!! tip "ZIP archive tab"
-    Select the Binary archive tab in the guide to ensure you use the correct commands.
+    Select the ZIP archive tab in the guide to ensure you use the correct commands.

 ## :material-docker: Docker